-Fire Risk Assessments are now a legal requirement under the Regulatory Reform (Fire Safety) Order 2005.
+Fire Risk Assessments are a legal requirement under the Regulatory Reform (Fire Safety) Order 2005 Article 9.

-If you employ 5 or more people and/or your premises is under a licence you should have a record of your assessment available, up to date and ready for inspection by an Enforcement Officer from the Fire and Rescue Service.
+If you employ 5 or more people and/or your business operates under a licence you should have a record of your assessment available, up to date and ready for inspection by an Enforcement Officer from the Fire and Rescue Service.
 Your Fire Risk Assessment forms a key part of your Fire Safety management and is a base for ensuring you are as safe as possible and have taken steps to control and reduce the risk of fire in your workplace.

 Statistics show many buinesses struggle to recover from a fire and many fail shortly after.
 It is true to say many fires are caused by simple preventable circumstances which an effective Fire Risk Assessment could have helped to prevent.

 We have carried out Fire Risk Assessments in a variery of buildings and industry sectors from small shops to Chemical Processing, Food Industries and The Government.
 We receive excellent feedback from our clients who bring us in to conduct and review their assessments time and again.

 Our in house Fire Risk Assessor uses the approved PAS79 Methodology which is the approved British Standard for carrying out Fire Risk Assessments.
-Sam is fully qualified in Fire Safety and Risk Management and is also a member of the Institute of Occupational Safety and Health (IOSH), The Institute of Fire Safety Managers (IFSM) and The Institute of Fire Engineers (IFE).
+Sam is fully qualified in Fire Safety and Risk Management and is also a member of the Institute of Occupational Safety and Health (IOSH), The Institute of Fire Safety Managers (IFSM), The Institute of Fire Engineers (IFE) and is registered under the IFSM CFRAR competency scheme.

 Our assessments are comprehensive, easy to understand and implement.
 In addition our customers receive lifetime free support and advice.